Autism Spectrum Disorder In Children: Types, Symptoms & Causes

 • Having an older parent or a sibling with ASD

-• Viral infections such as meningitis or encephalitis, which lead to brain damage.
+• Viral infections in children such as meningitis or encephalitis, which lead to brain damage.

 • Various genetic conditions are said to be involved in autism spectrum disorder.
 For some children, autism spectrum disorder can be due to Rett syndrome or fragile X syndrome, and for others, it could be Down syndrome.